Google Looker Studio: building automated SEO dashboards for Wix

 - Enable pagination and set to 25 rows per page for manageable viewing

-- Add a search filter above the table so you can quickly look up specific keywords
+- Add a search filter above the table so you can quickly look up specific keywords or keyword patterns

-- Create a duplicate table on a separate page sorted by Position ascending to identify keywords closest to page one
+- Create a duplicate table on a separate page sorted by Average Position ascending to identify keywords closest to page one

 Page Performance Breakdown